Early Musings

 It has never been part of my mindset.
 But I am also not a man, rich, powerful, or an aristocrat.
 I have never had the desire to duplicate my being just because I can.
 I find the concept egocentric.

 The inequities and misconceptions surrounding family, motherhood, fatherhood and children continue.
-It all makes my blood boil and my heart sad.
+It all makes my blood boil and fills me with sadness.
 The lack of childcare, maternal/paternal leave, empathy, choice, fair treatment in the workplace and toward those who choose to stay at home.
 And let us not forget that shaming single motherhood and those who choose not to have a traditional family still exists.
 Boggles my mind.

 Not to mention, states that are persistent in rolling back the rights and choices we have fought hard to achieve.
 What century are we living in anyway?